Philippine mouse-deer: Conservation

 The Philippine mouse-deer is threatened due to a variety of reasons, such as poaching and capture for the wild animal trade.
 Hunting has also caused a great decline in the number of individuals left.
 The meat is considered a delicacy on the islands, and the skin is also used to make leather.
 Although no true estimates of the Philippine mouse-deer population have been made to date, they are assumed to be declining in numbers.
 Hunters have commented that the mouse-deer is becoming harder to find.
 The biggest reason for decline is habitat loss.
 The mouse-deer's habitat is being converted to agricultural lands for coconut plantations and other crops.
 It is fully protected under Philippine law, but enforcement of this protection is mostly ineffective.

 The Philippines do have what are called priority sites which protect the land.
 Currently, 18 priority sites are funded by Global Environment Facility/World Bank and the European Union.
 Unfortunately, T. nigricans does not occur on any of these sites to benefit from their protection.

 In captivity

-Outside the Philippines, the only Philippine mouse-deer in captivity are at six different collections in Europe.
+Outside the Philippines, the only Philippine mouse-deers in captivity are at six different collections in Europe.
 With one of the most famous being Chester Zoo.